-5. Determining "Reasonable Compensation" In Texas
+4. Determining "Reasonable Compensation" In Texas

-Very little Texas common-law authority discusses the term "reasonable compensation" for a trustee.
+There is very little common-law authority that assists in determining "reasonable compensation" for a trustee.
 The main case in Texas on trustee compensation provides that the amount of compensation that a trustee is permitted to charge must be reasonable, having regard to the trustee's responsibility and the care and labor bestowed.
 Beaty v.
 Bales, 677 S.W.2d 750 (Tex.
 App.-San Antonio 1984, writ refused n.r.e.).
 In discussing a trustee's compensation, the Beaty court stated:

-Article 7425b-4(K) defines a trustee's compensation as the normal, recurring fee of the trustee for services in the management and administration of the trust estate, irrespective of the manner of compensation of such fee.
-A trustee's commission is defined as the fee of the trustee for services rendered, other than the normal management and administration of the trust estate.
-The pay customarily given other agents or servants for similar work is one of the factors considered in determining reasonable compensation for trustees.
-BOGERT, LAW OF TRUSTS 369 (4th ed.
+Article 7425b-4(K) defines a trustee's compensation as the normal, recurring fee of the trustee for services in the management and administration of the trust estate, irrespective of the manner of compensation of such fee. Α trustee's commission is defined as the fee of the trustee for services rendered, other than normal management and administration of the trust estate.
+The pay customarily given other agents or servants for similar work is one of the factors considered determining reasonable compensation for trustees.
+BOGERT.
+LAW TRUSTS 369 (4th ed.
 1963).
 In this case five witnesses testified as to customary compensation paid by area ranchers to ranch managers.
 The jury found that the compensation paid to the trustee was reasonable.